MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

     cd azure-data-explorer-java-sdk-ingest
     ```

-1. Set the service principal information with the following information as environment variables to will be used by the program:
+1. Set the service principal information with the following information as environment variables used by the program:
-    1. Cluster endpoint
+    * Cluster endpoint
-    1. Database name
+    * Database name

     ```console
     export AZURE_SP_CLIENT_ID="<replace with appID>"